-161-162.
-RADIO PRODUCTION.
+162. RADIO PRODUCTION.
 A study of microphone technique, practice in announcing, and preparation and presentation of programs for broadcasting.
-Practical experience in announcing programs prepared for the campus radio station and for the Walla Walla stations.
 Prerequisite: 1-2 or 5-6.
-Three credits; autumn, winter; M.W., 11:10.
+Three credits; winter; M.W., 11:10.
 Laboratory, M., 2:00-5:00.

 194, 195, 196.
 SPECIAL PROBLEMS IN SPEECH.
 A course designed to offer the advanced student opportunity to pursue investigation in special fields under the direction of the department.
 One or two credits each quarter; autumn, winter, spring; arranged.